thilanga/thilanga.github.io/_posts/2018-08-02-dependency-injection-with-php.md

 }
 ```

-#### We can do better.
+#### The ideal approach.
-We can use an IoC container (Inversion of Control) to handle these objects creations and not to worry about it again until there is a new service that we need to support.
+We can use an IoC container (Inversion of Control) to handle the creation of these objects and not worry about it again until there is a new service that needs to be supported.

-As IoC is its own topic to talk about and I won't get deeper in to the subject here.
-For the moment think about it as a dynamic object injection based on required dependencies by the MusicPlayer class (Just remember IoC is more than that).
+As IoC is its own topic I won't get too deep on that subject here.
+For the moment think about it as a dynamic object injection based on required dependencies by the `MusicPlayer` class (although it's much more than that).

-`In this article/tutorial I'll be using Laravel's IoC container.`
+> In the example that follows, I'll be using Laravel's IoC container.

-Once the IoC installation is done using the composer, we can create an IoC instance and let it to handle injection to the MusicPlayer instance based on the logic we want.
+Once the IoC installation is done using composer, we can create an IoC instance and let it handle injection to the `MusicPlayer` instance based on the logic we want.

-In our case loading different music service objects bases on different user preferences.
+In our case loading different music service objects based on different user preferences.

 ```php
 require __DIR__ . '/vendor/autoload.php';